FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Gameweek Deadline (Lineup Lock)

-• You cannot change your starting XI
+• No changes to your starting XI

-• You cannot adjust bench order
+• No bench order adjustments

-• Your squad is locked until the Gameweek ends
+• No movement until the Gameweek ends

 Why Deadlines Matter More in Draft

-• Waiver decisions must be planned in advance
+• Waiver decisions need planning in advance

 • Bench order can decide a matchup through automatic substitutions